The Royal Tenenbaums: Development

 J. D. Salinger's characters in the 1961 book Franny and Zooey inspired much of the child prodigy material.
 The children of the Glass family in Salinger's work are precocious with an abundance of exceptional talents.
-Franny and Zooey also features characters wearing distinctive fashions and a character with the name Tannenbaum.
-"Tenenbaum" is the name of a family of Anderson's acquaintance.
+Franny and Zooey also features characters wearing distinctive fashions and a character named Tannenbaum.
+"Tenenbaum" is the surname of an acquaintance of Anderson.

-The film Les Enfants Terribles (1950) by Jean-Pierre Melville partly inspired Richie and Margot's relationship.
-Other inspirations were one of Anderson's childhood friends who loved his sister, and Anderson's interest in the incest taboo; he acknowledged the relationship became more believable when the story was revised to make Margot adopted.
-In inventing the characters, Owen Wilson and Anderson also used neurologist Oliver Sacks as a model for Raleigh, while the notion of Eli writing Old Custer was based on Cormac McCarthy's style of storytelling.
-Wilson and Anderson completed the screenplay in two years, needing the extended time because of its complexity.
+The film Les Enfants Terribles (1950) by Jean-Pierre Melville, partly inspired Richie and Margot's relationship.
+Other inspirations were a childhood friend of Anderson said to love his sister, and the director's interest in the incest taboo.
+Anderson acknowledged that revising the story to make Margot an adopted daughter made the relationship more believable.
+In creating the characters, Anderson and Owen Wilson used neurologist Oliver Sacks as a model for Raleigh.
+Anderson based the notion of Eli writing Old Custer on the success of Cormac McCarthy's style of storytelling.
+Wilson and Anderson completed the screenplay in two years, needing an extended period because of the film's complexity.

 Casting

-Gene Hackman was Anderson's choice for Royal, with Anderson saying, "It was written for him against his wishes".
-Etheline Tenenbaum was written with Anjelica Huston in mind.
-Hackman was hesitant about accepting the role, citing his lack of understanding of, or commonalities with Royal.
-Hackman's agent persuaded him to take the role, though his reluctance led to Michael Caine being considered for the part.
-Gene Wilder was also rumored to be a possible choice.